hashicorp/learn-terraform-cdktf-applications/README.md

     Note: Output needs to be tweaked before incorporating into code.

-    1. Replace `// define resources here` in `main.ts` with
+    1. Replace `// define resources here` in `app/main.ts` with
        `new kubernetes.Deployment(this, name + "-deployment", { ... });`.
+       1. Change `"myapp"` to `name + "-deployment"` ^
+    1. Add import `import * as kubernetes from "./.gen/providers/kubernetes";`
+       to imports near top of file.
+    1. Add import `import * as path from 'path';` to imports near top of file.
     1. Remove extra `[]` from `metadata.labels`, `spec.selector.matchLabels`,
        and `spec.template.metadata.labels` in `Deployment` config.
-    1. Add import `import * as kubernetes from "./.gen/providers/kubernetes";`
-       to top of file.
-    1. Add import `import * as path from 'path';` to top of file.
+       1. Syntax highlighting should show where errors are.
     1. Add k8s provider (above `Deployment` block).
         ```typescript
         new kubernetes.KubernetesProvider(this, "kind", {